justingodden/mlops-made-easy/docs/02-kubernetes/02-kubernetes-overview.md

 ## Kubernetes Objects

 Just like a [`Dockerfile`](../containers/docker-custom-containers#dockerfile-1) provides a definition for a containerized application, Kubernetes uses **manifests** (as YAML files) to describe the various **objects** that it manages.
 Kubernetes has a series of objects that are abstractions which manage or represent different functionality.
+There are many of them, but we'll look at the most important ones below.

 Don't worry when you see all the YAML.
 Firstly, you absolutely don't need to remember them off by heart, it's more important to just get an idea of the concepts, and then you can Google the YAML when you need it to copy and paste and amend to your needs (Kubernetes has great documentation).
 Secondly, we're continuing with a bit more theory.
 We'll get our hands dirty in the next section, but Kubernetes is a big topic and it's important we get at least a foundation down first.